raspberrypilearning/oracle-raspberrypi-weather-station/en/step_4.md

 Press `Ctrl`+`D` or type `exit` to quit MySQL.

-### Upload your data to the Oracle Apex database

-At this stage, you have a Weather Station which reads its sensors and stores the data at regular intervals in a database on the SD card.
-But what if the SD card gets corrupted?
-How do you back up your data?
-And how do you share it with the rest of the world?

-Oracle has set up a central database to allow all schools in the Weather Station project to upload their data.
-It is safe there, and you can download it in various formats, share it, and even create graphs and reports.
-Here's how to do it.

-### Register your school

-You'll need to [register your school](oracle.md) and add your Weather Station.
-Come back here when you have your Weather Station passcode.

 ### Update credential files with your Weather Station details

-Add the Weather Station name and password to the local Oracle credentials file with the commands below.
+Add the Oracle Weather Station name and password (whcih you set when you registered your weather station back at the first step) to the local Oracle credentials file with the commands below.
 This allows the code that uploads to Oracle to add it to the correct Weather Station.

 ```bash
 cd ~/weather-station